Blagoveshchensk: Boxer Rebellion

 This expulsion of the local Chinese caused some hardships for Blagoveshchensk consumers.
-For example, during the second half of 1900 it became almost impossible to buy any green vegetables in the town, and ten eggs would cost 30-50 kopecks (and in winter, as much as a rouble), while before it had been possible to buy ten eggs for 10-15 kopecks.
+For example, during the second half of 1900 it became almost impossible to buy any green vegetables in the town, and ten eggs would cost 30 to 50 kopecks (and in winter, as much as a rouble), while previously it had been possible to buy ten eggs for 10 to 15 kopecks.

 The massacre angered the Chinese and had ramifications for the future: the Chinese Honghuzi fought a guerilla war against Russian occupation and assisted the Japanese in the Russo-Japanese War against the Russians in revenge.
 Louis Livingston Seaman mentioned the massacre as being the reason for the Chinese Honghuzi hatred towards the Russians:The Chinaman, be he Hung-hutze or peasant, in his relation to the Russians in this conflict with Japan has not forgotten the terrible treatment accorded him since the Muscovite occupation of Manchuria.
 He still remembers the massacre at Blagoveshchensk when nearly 8,000 unarmed men, women, and children were driven at the point of the bayonet into the raging Amur, until — as one of the Russian officers who participated in that brutal murder told me at Chin-Wang-Tao in 1900 — "the execution of my orders made me almost sick, for it seemed as though I could have walked across the river on the bodies of the floating dead."
 Not a Chinaman escaped, except forty who were employed by a leading foreign merchant who ransomed their lives at a thousand roubles each.
 These, and many even worse, atrocities are remembered and now is their moment for revenge.
 So, it was easy for Japan to enlist the sympathy of these men, especially when emphasized by liberal pay, as is now the case.
 It is believed that more than 10,000 of these bandits, divided into companies of from 200 to 300 each and led by Japanese officers, are now in the pay of Japan.